Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Skwovet.md

 ---
 Ability1: Cheek Pouch
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME819.png
+BookShinyImageName: HOME819_s.png
 BoxSprite: SRD-BoxSprite-skwovet.png
+DexCategory: Cheeky Pokemon
+DexDescription: They love to feed on berries and nuts they store on their cheeks, they can get very anxious if its cheeks are empty.
+If you feed one of them they will follow you and call for others so you feed them as well.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 3
+  Feet: 1.0
+  Meters: 0.3
 HiddenAbility: Gluttony
 HomeSprite: SRD-HomeSprite-skwovet.png
 Learnset: '[[SRD-Skwovet-Learnset]]'
 Legendary: 'No'
 Name: Skwovet
 Number: 819
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: skwovet.png
 Type1: Normal
 Type2: ''
+Weight:
+  Hectograms: 25
+  Kilograms: 2.5
+  Pounds: 5.5
 ---

 #PokeroleSRD/Pokedex